Shrimp Culture: Economics, Market, and Trade

 Carole Engle is Director of the Aquaculture and Fisheries Center at the University of Arkansas, Pine Bluff.

-- The first book to cover this subject from a global perspective
+- The first book to cover this subject from a global

-- Contributions from producing and consuming countries from around the world
+- Contributions from producing and consuming countries from

 - Editors are well known and respected internationally